 No, online poker is not legal in Kentucky yet.
 Currently only online sports betting has been approved by the KY government.
 Additional legislation would need to be passed to allow online poker in Kentucky.

-So what exactly is covered in HB 551, the bill that ultimately became law in KY?
+So what exactly is covered in HB 551, the bill that ultimately became law in KY to legalize sports betting?
 Let’s cover the details of what it includes, and what the sports betting market in Kentucky will ultimately look like.